MSLNZ/Quality-Manual/README.md

 # Quality-Manual
+Source files for the quality manual documents.

-Source files for the quality manual documents
+The LaTeX source files for the MSL quality manual documents are managed here.